open-power/skiboot/doc/opal-api/opal-imc-counters.rst

 ==============================
 OPAL call interface to initialize In-memory collection infrastructure.
-Call does multiple scom writes on each incavation for Core IMC initialization.
+Call does multiple scom writes on each invocation for Core/Trace IMC initialization.
 And for the Nest IMC, at this point, call is a no-op and returns OPAL_SUCCESS.
 Incase of kexec, OS driver should first stop the engine via OPAL_IMC_COUNTER_STOP(and then